 “Have you been ingesting caffeine or alcohol lately?”
 Brian had gone on to ask.

-Which makes the guilt even worse.
+Which made the guilt even worse.

-Their unwillingness to stand up and do something only served to spur me on.
+That’s fine, I had told myself.
+They’d made their decisions, and they would have to live with them.
+Their unwillingness to stand up and do the right thing only served to spur me on.
 Someone had to act.
 How many other parents were out there, thinking about putting their kids into children’s football leagues without knowing the risk?
 How much safer would professional players be if only the league enforced tougher rules, higher fines?